1. What is the main difference between Lightroom and Capture One?

 Capture One Pro is the complete photo editing software solution that supports camera models from major camera brands.

 Capture One (for Sony) is designed mainly for Sony users.
 You save on the full-feature set in Capture One Pro with a software version exclusive to Sony files.

 Capture One Fujifilm is designed for Fujifilm users.
 You save on the full-feature set in Capture One Pro with a software version exclusive to Fujifilm files.

-To learn more about the features available in Pro and Express product variants, check out this series of articles here.
+To learn more about the features available in Pro and Express product variants, check out this article.